 I don’t think this is a dish that would freeze well.
 I doubt you’ll have many leftovers!
 Which can be stored in the refrigerator for up to three days.
 My Pork Apple Meatballs are a recipe that does freeze well.

-- A frying pan similar to what I used for this recipe
+- Here’s a frying pan similar to what I used for this recipe

 - How to clean and prep mushrooms for cooking